eskimoepos/API_Example_Usage_PHP/README.md

 # API
-An API for the Eskimo EPOS
+An API for the Eskimo EPOS.